7 Essential Questions to Ask Mortgage Advisers in NZ

 • Lender’s specific criteria

 Kāinga Ora offers a promising alternative through their First Home Loan program.
 This initiative enables eligible buyers to purchase a home with a deposit as low as 5%, dramatically reducing the initial financial barrier for many aspiring homeowners.
+This program is designed to help more Kiwis into their first homes and has some eligibility criteria which you would want to check so you can see if you qualify.

 To determine your exact deposit needs, a mortgage adviser will assess your unique financial profile.
-They can help you understand potential low deposit options, government support programs, and strategies to make homeownership more accessible.
-Your dream home might be closer than you think.
+They can help you understand potential low deposit options, the various programs available and strategies to make homeownership more accessible.

 3. What Are the Total Costs and Fees Involved?